JSBSim-Team/jsbsim/UnrealEngine/README.md

 Windows users continue below:

 ### 1. Install Unreal Engine 5.5 or higher
 The project is compatible with engine versions **UE5.5 to UE5.8**.
-For prior engine compatibility please see : [Update Note](https://github.com/JSBSim-Team/jsbsim/blob/master/UnrealEngine/README.md#updates) <br>
+For prior engine compatibility please see : [Update Note](#updates) <br>

 The procedure to install Unreal Engine is described here : https://www.unrealengine.com/en-US/download <br>
 For hobbyists, the [standard license](https://www.unrealengine.com/en-US/license) applies, and is 100% free!

 In order to build C++ plugins for Unreal Engine in Windows, you need Visual Studio Build Tools, MSVC toolchain, Windows SDK, and .NET.
 Visual Studio Community can be used (It's free).
 You can setup Visual Studio and the required tools for Unreal using the following procedure:
 [https://dev.epicgames.com/documentation/en-us/unreal-engine/setting-up-visual-studio-development-environment-for-cplusplus-projects-in-unreal-engine/](https://dev.epicgames.com/documentation/en-us/unreal-engine/setting-up-visual-studio-development-environment-for-cplusplus-projects-in-unreal-engine/)

+Please note: <br>
+UE5.7 requires toolchain MSVC v14.44, which might not be included in the default tools release of Visual Studio, it can be manually installed.
 UE5.5 and UE5.6 require toolchain MSVC v14.38, which is not the default tool in the latest release of Visual Studio, so it must be manually selected for install: `MSVC v143 x64/x86 build tools (v14.38-17.X)`

-UE5.7 and UE5.8 require toolchain MSVC v14.44, which might not be included in the default tools release of Visual Studio, it can be manually installed.

 Optional extension setup:
 [https://dev.epicgames.com/documentation/en-us/unreal-engine/using-the-unrealvs-extension-for-unreal-engine-cplusplus-projects/](https://dev.epicgames.com/documentation/en-us/unreal-engine/using-the-unrealvs-extension-for-unreal-engine-cplusplus-projects/)